emark-cloud/ronin-trap/README.md

 This trap is that incident-response layer, implemented three years retroactively for the V1 bridge that was drained.

-The wider claim — and the marketable headline of this trap — is that **Drosera does not require the trap author to predict the attack vector**.
+The wider claim — and the headline of this trap — is that **Drosera does not require the trap author to predict the attack vector**.
 The Ronin root cause was off-chain (compromised dev infrastructure plus an unrevoked allowlist).
 The trap catches it anyway because **bridge state diverged from a sanctioned baseline**.

 ## Threat Model